The conformalization (or “calibration”) set

 1. Split conformal predictions

-MAPIE then uses the calibrated conformity scores to estimate sets associated with the desired coverage on new data with strong theoretical guarantees.
+MAPIE then uses the conformity scores to estimate sets associated with the desired coverage on new data with strong theoretical guarantees.

 _images/cp_split.png